 Quick video of the frog calling

 Location: Southeastern corner

 The Barking Frog is the one species of its family in the state.
 It has tubercles on its feet and a skin fold on the back of the head.

 Toads of Arizona

 The True Toads are the typical toads that you know.
 They have warts along their back and parotoid glands behind their eyes.
 These toads produce toxins so make sure to wash your hands after handling and don’t eat them.

 Scientific Name: Anaxyrus cognatus

 The Great Plains Toad has V shaped cranial crest

-No cranial crest.
-No stripe down middle of the back.
-The Green Toad has elongated parotoid gland.
+The Green Toad lacks a cranial crest and has no stripe down middle of the back.
+They also have elongated parotoid gland.

 The Arizona Toad has a weak or no cranial crest.
 It’s parotoid glands are round.